NUBIC/surveyor/README.md

 # Contributing, testing

-To work on the code fork this github project.
+To work on the code, fork this github project.
 Install [bundler][] if you don't have it, then run

     $ bundle update

 to install all the necessary gems.
 Then

-    $ rake testbed
+    $ bundle exec rake testbed

 to generate a test app in `testbed`.
+Now you can run

+    $ bundle exec rake spec

+to run the specs and

+    $ bundle exec rake cucumber

-Run rake spec and rake cucumber from the root and start writing tests!
+to run the features and start writing tests!

 [bundler]: http://gembundler.com/